theupdateframework/specification/tuf-spec.md

-      * **4.5.2.1**. **Fast-forward attack recovery** If a threshold of delegated targets keys for the current delegation are removed from the delegating targets metadata, delete the old delegated targets metadata for the current delegation along with the snapshot and timestamp metadata.
+      * **4.5.2.1**. **Fast-forward attack recovery** If a threshold of delegated targets keys for the current delegation are removed from the delegating targets metadata (either the top-level targets or delegated targets metadata that provided the current delegation), delete the old delegated targets metadata for the current delegation along with the snapshot and timestamp metadata.
+Skip this step if the current delegation is the top-level targets role.

       * **4.5.2.1**.
 If the current delegation is a multi-role delegation, recursively visit each role, and check that each has signed exactly the